technoiris1/mind-your-steps/README.md

-hey! this is a 2d game made in godot for a hackathon called campfire delhi it's
+heyo!
+This is a game I made at a hackathon named campfire delhi, it's on the "beneath the surface" theme.
+You're basically a monkey in it and have to collect bananas but while getting one you fall down a ridge and get stuck in a ravine, where you have to solve a puzzle to get back up. thank you so much!